DNACENSolutions/dnac_ansible_workflows/workflows/sda_host_port_onboarding_config_generator/README.md

 # SDA Host Port Onboarding Config Generator

-This workflow runs the `cisco.dnac.sda_host_port_onboarding_playbook_config_generator` module to export host port onboarding configurations from Cisco Catalyst Center into a YAML file that is compatible with `sda_host_port_onboarding_workflow_manager`.
+This workflow runs the `cisco.catalystcenter.sda_host_port_onboarding_playbook_config_generator` module to export host port onboarding configurations from Cisco Catalyst Center into a YAML file that is compatible with `sda_host_port_onboarding_workflow_manager`.

 ## Files